 Two ADCs are provided to digitize the input signals.
 Each converter runs with 20.25 MHz and has 8 bit resolution.
 An integrated bandgap circuit generates the required reference voltages for the converters.
-The two ADCs are of a 2-stage subranging type.

 Fig. 2-1: Video front-end

 2.2.5.
 Digitally Controlled Clock Oscillator